 The Greenfield Report SETFAIR identified a range of issues that occur with SET University and College education:

 Women have low self confidence and low skills awareness

 mentoring and support schemes for female students can assist in building confidence.
 See the links pages for details.

 Pedagogy and gender bias in examples used in class / modifying behaviour to ‘fit in’ with male expectation.

 Avoid language that ignores female students e.g. ‘morning lads’.
 Ensure that examples draw on diverse range of sources and show gender balance.
 There are many ways to ensure all students feel included and the tutor’s role is essential to provide a positive learning experience.

 Work experience and placements can be off-putting.

 The teaching of SET to all schoolchildren is receiving attention from many stakeholders including Government.
-This area of the site will provide links to relevant information.
 The UKRC is working closely with the Centre for Science Education and other stakeholders to provide an awareness of issues that affect girls’ education in SET.